blue-yonder/tsfresh/docs/text/tsfresh_on_a_cluster.rst

                          column_id='id', column_sort='time',
                          distributor=Distributor)

-If you compare this example to the MultiprocessingDistributor above, then you can see that we only changed one line.
+Compare to the :mod:`tsfresh.utilities.distribution.MultiprocessingDistributor` example from above, we only had to change one line.
 It is as easy as that.
-You can just change the distributor and your application will run on a Dask cluster instead of a singular machine.
+By changing the Distributor you can easily deploy your application to run on a cluster instead of your workstation.

 Writing your own distributor
 ''''''''''''''''''''''''''''

-At the moment, we provide a Dask distributor, meaning that if you have a Dask cluster at hand, you can deploy *tsfresh* on it.

 To construct your custom Distributor, you will have to define an object that inherits from the abstract base class :class:`tsfresh.utilities.distribution.DistributorBaseClass`.
+The :mod:`tsfresh.utilities.distribution` contains more information about what you will need to implement.